 In 2003, he voted to ban same-sex marriage.

-As recently as 2013, he, quote, voted against a proposal to gather statistics on bullying incidents based on sexual orientation and gender identity, which was part of what got him a D rating from Equality Texas.
+As recently as 2013, he, quote, voted against a proposal to gather statistics on bullying incidents based on sexual orientation and gender identity, which was part of what got him a D-rating from Equality Texas.

-However, he's since changed his tomb.
+However, he's since changed his tune.

 And as of 2015, he has an A-plus rating from Equality Texas and has been a vocal advocate about supporting complete equality.